talhaismyname/chess-game-js/README.md

 # chess-game-js
-This is a chess game made using  purely JavaScript
+This is a chess game made using  purely JavaScript.